Contingencyplana/valiant_citadel_ai_0/new_major_pivots/README.md

 ---

 *"The future is playable, or it isn't worth building."*
-— Four Major Pivots Founding Principle
+— Five Major Pivots Founding Principle